-- Clothing that promotes /symbolizes illegal activity (including gang activity) or drugs or alcohol or their use - Clothing that promotes, symbolizes or incites hate, discrimination, bias, prejudice, profanity, pornography, incites harassment or bullying, threatens harm to the safety of self or others or that

-- Clothing (tops) that exposes nipples - Clothing (bottoms) that expose groin and/or buttocks - Clothing (mask/scarf) that obscures the face (unless required to meet human rights related needs or accommodations) - Undergarments as outerwear - Transparent clothing that fully exposes undergarments - Swimwear unless required for curricular or co-curricular approved activities
+- Clothing that promotes /symbolizes illegal activity (including gang activity) or drugs or alcohol or their use - Clothing that promotes, symbolizes or incites hate, discrimination, bias, prejudice, profanity, pornography, incites harassment or bullying, threatens harm to the safety of self or others or that includes offensive (e.g. sexist, racist, homophobic, anti-indigenous, anti-Black, anti-Semitic, Islamophobic, etc.) images or language - Clothing (tops) that exposes nipples - Clothing (bottoms) that expose groin and/or buttocks - Clothing (mask/scarf) that obscures the face (unless required to meet human rights related needs or accommodations or health and safety protocols) - Undergarments as outerwear - Transparent clothing that fully exposes undergarments - Swimwear unless required for curricular or co-curricular approved activities